ShiyanoTetsu/pdfsplit/README.md

 `pdfsplit` is a Ruby CLI tool that splits a multi-page PDF into smaller PDF files with a fixed number of pages per part.

-- Cross-platform: Linux / Windows (with Ruby installed)
+- Cross-platform: Linux / macOS / Windows
 - No external PDF utilities required (no `pdftk`, `qpdf`, etc.)
 - Uses the **HexaPDF** gem to handle PDF files